 Come enjoy the best steaks in Clarksville in a relaxed atmoshphere with live piano on Friday and Saturday night.
 We also offer Clarksville’s largest wine selection in town from around the world.
 10% Military and APSU discount daily

-Edward’s Steakhouse is proud host local artist, Terri Jordan, during the December 2018 First Thursday Art Walk.
+Edward’s Steakhouse is proud host local artist, Tracy Betencourt, during the February 2019 First Thursday Art Walk.

 Stop in, see the art, listen to Jackson Miller on the piano and enjoy the Thursday night special, 1/2 priced $7.00 appetizers and 2 for 1 draft drink specials.